Welcome to the

 Pursuant to NMSA 1978 7-17-5 Imposition and Rate of Liquor Excise Tax, per the New Mexico Taxation and Revenue Department, no excise tax would be due on alcohol transported into the State by an individual for personal consumption.

-Click for copy: Memo: Alcohol for Personal Consumption
+Click for copy: Shipping or Transport for Personal Use; Service Members

 Alcohol Licenses by County